leetcode-python-java/leetcode-python-java/en/1-1000/225-implement-stack-using-queues.md

 ```

 ## Python
-### Solution for option 1: Not recommended, for comparison only.
+### "Option 1" solution: Not recommended, for comparison only.
 ```python
 class MyStack:
     def __init__(self):